umfy/sanguine-oasis/posts/5-death.md

 While Dying add 1 wound point at the end of your turn.
 When absolute HP would become less than 1, you gain 1 wound point and set HP to 1 instead.

 When Dying, player can act normally or roll Survival to stop Dying.
-Another player can aid Dying character, which guarantees success on their next Dying roll.
+Another player can aid Dying character, which gives Help on their next Dying roll.

 Circumstances that restore HP above EP, also stop character from Dying.